Jantar Mantar

 A Jantar Mantar (Hindustani pronunciation: [d͡ʒən̪t̪ər mən̪t̪ər]) is an assembly of stone-built astronomical instruments, designed to be used with the naked eye.
-There were five Jantar Mantars in India, all of them built at the command of the Rajah Jai Singh II, who had a keen interest in mathematics, architecture and astronomy; The largest example is the equinoctial sundial belonging to Jaipur's assembly of instruments, consisting of a gigantic triangular gnomon with the hypotenuse parallel to the Earth's axis.
+There were five Jantar Mantars in India, built between 1724 and 1735.
+All were built at the command of the Rajah Jai Singh II, who had a keen interest in mathematics, architecture and astronomy.
+The largest example is the equinoctial sundial belonging to Jaipur's assembly of instruments, consisting of a gigantic triangular gnomon with the hypotenuse parallel to the Earth's axis.
 On either side of the gnomon is a quadrant of a circle, parallel to the plane of the equator.
-The instrument can be used with an accuracy of about 2 seconds by a "skilled observer" to measure the time of day, and the declination of the Sun and the other heavenly bodies.
-It is the world's largest stone sundial, known as the Vrihat Samrat Yantra.
+The instrument can be used with an accuracy of about 20 seconds by a skilled observer to determine the time of day, and the declination of the Sun and the other heavenly bodies.
+It is the world's largest stone sundial, and is known as the Samrat Yantra.

 The Jaipur Jantar Mantar is a UNESCO World Heritage Site.

 History

 In the early 18th century, Maharaja Jai Singh II of Jaipur constructed five Jantar Mantar in total, in New Delhi, Jaipur, Ujjain, Mathura and Varanasi; they were completed between 1724 and 1735.
+Of these, the observatory at Mathura and the fort that protected it were destroyed before 1857.